kameshraj/udacity/full-stack-web-developer/catalog/README.md

 source flask/bin/activate
 ```

-To install all the needed python modules for this project run this
+To install all the needed python modules for this project run this command.
-command
+If not running in virtualenv use sudo to run this command

 ```
 pip install -r requirements.txt